Original Issue Discount Debt (OID) Tutorial (12:43)

 On the financial statements, the “Loss on Unamortized OID on Repayment” counts as another expense on the Income Statement.

-On the CFS, Net Income is lower, and you add back the last two components since they’re both non-cash expenses.
+On the Cash Flow Statement, Net Income is lower, and you add back the Amortization of OID and the Loss on Unamortized OID on Repayment since they’re both non-cash expenses:

 In most cases, no, not really.